Air Fryer Recipe

 1. Preheat the air fryer to 180°C (360°F).

-2. Peel and dice the potatoes into small cubes.
-Slice the black pudding into bite-sized pieces.
-Chop the onion and red bell pepper finely.
+2. Peel the potatoes and dice them into small cubes.
+Cut the black pudding into bite-sized pieces.
+Finely chop the onion and red bell pepper.
 Mince the garlic cloves.

-3. In a large bowl, combine the potatoes, onion, bell pepper, and garlic.
-Drizzle with olive oil, and season with salt and pepper.
-Toss until evenly coated.
+3. In a large bowl, mix together the potatoes, onion, bell pepper and garlic.
+Drizzle over the olive oil, season with salt and pepper, and toss until everything is evenly coated.

-4. Place the vegetable mixture in the air fryer basket and spread it out evenly.
-Cook for about 15 minutes, shaking the basket halfway.
+4. Tip the vegetable mixture into the air fryer basket and spread it out in an even layer.
+Cook for about 15 minutes, shaking the basket halfway through.

-5. Add the black pudding slices to the air fryer basket.
-Mix gently with the vegetables.
-Continue cooking for another 5-7 minutes until the potatoes are golden brown and the black pudding is crispy.
+5. Add the black pudding slices to the air fryer basket and gently mix them through the vegetables.
+Cook for another 5-7 minutes, until the potatoes are golden brown and the black pudding is crispy.

-6. Transfer the hash to serving plates and garnish with freshly chopped parsley.
+6. Spoon the hash onto serving plates and garnish with freshly chopped parsley.
 Serve hot.

 Why this works in an air fryer